meejah/fowl/docs/usage.rst

 This wording can become a little confusing due to the symmetry.
 Basically, either peer can set up a listener.
-When doing so, you must take care to allow connecting permission on the *other* peer.
+When doing so, you must take care set up permissions on the *other* peer.

 Thus, if you have a ``--local`` on one peer you should expect a corresponding ``--allow-connect`` on the other peer.
 Similarly, if there is a ``--remote`` on one peer, you should expect the other peer to require a corresponding ``--allow-listen`` argument.